Legend Of The Marble Cat

 easy for enemies to see.

-As the kittens grew and the day approached when they would be venturing
+As the kittens grew, and the day approached when they would be venturing

-Mother began to counsel them in the ways of concealment:
+from the safety of the den, Mother began to counsel them in the ways of concealment:

 To Sunshine and Moonbeam she said: